gabao55/gabao55/README.md

 ### Hi there, I'm Gabriel <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 <p>
-I'm 23 years old, studying Engineering at Universidade Estadual de Campinas (UNICAMP) in Brazil &#x1f1e7; :brazil:.
+I'm 23 years old, studying Engineering at Universidade Estadual de Campinas (UNICAMP) in Brazil.
 Currently I'm working at LinkedIn and programming in the free time is one of my pations!
 </p>

 <div>